| Residency Program Inquiries | updated: 03-27-26 |

 - Visit our Instagram and X pages!

-- CA-3 Resident Dr. Alina Razak will be a Regional Anesthesiology and Acute Pain Medicine fellow at Johns Hopkins for 2025-2026.
+- CA-3 Resident Dr. Alexandra Tsivitis will be a Pediatric Anesthesiology fellow at the University of Pittsburgh for 2026-2027.

-- CA-3 Resident Dr. Daniel Mattimore will be an Adult Cardiothoracic Anesthesiology fellow at Duke University Medical Center for 2025-2026.
+- CA-3 Resident Dr. Genna Monanian will be an Obstetric Anesthesiology fellow at Stony Brook University for 2026-2027.

-- CA-2 Resident Dr. Vincent Bargnes was elected as Junior Co-Editor of ASA Monitor’s Residents’ Review.
+- CA-3 Resident Dr. Vincent Bargnes was elected as Junior Co-Editor of ASA Monitor’s Residents’ Review.

 Choose Stony Brook!

-Our program's impressive annual in-training exam performances (2024 CA2 report, 2024 CA3 report) reflect the exceptional training and educational resources provided in our residency program.
+Our program's impressive annual in-training exam performances (2025 CA3 report) reflect the exceptional training and educational resources provided in our residency program.
 The end product of this anesthesia residency education is a superbly trained consultant in anesthesiology, able to provide the highest quality of care to patients in the most challenging clinical conditions.

 "What To Expect As A Resident" with CA-2 Dr. Genna Monanian